AI-generated Key Takeaways

-To retrieve Google Ads API entities and reporting data, you can use one of these methods:
+To retrieve Google Ads API entities and reporting data, use one of these methods:

 Here are the high-level distinctions for the two methods: